2023 Best Nursing Master's Degree Schools in Pennsylvania

 Top 10 Best Nursing Master's Degree Schools

-Our 2023 rankings named Saint Vincent College the best school in Pennsylvania for nursing students working on their master’s degree.
-Saint Vincent is a small private not-for-profit school located in the suburb of Latrobe.
+Our analysis found Saint Vincent College to be the best school for nursing students who want to pursue a master’s degree in Pennsylvania.
+Saint Vincent is a small private not-for-profit school located in the large suburb of Latrobe.

 The average amount in student loans that nursing majors at Saint Vincent take out while working on their Master's Degree is $114,632.

 A rank of #2 on this year’s list means University of Pennsylvania is a great place for nursing students working on their master’s degree.
-Located in the city of Philadelphia, UPenn is a private not-for-profit college with a very large student population.
+Located in the large city of Philadelphia, UPenn is a private not-for-profit college with a fairly large student population.

 After completing their Master's Degree, nursing graduates from UPenn carry an average student debtload of $57,479.